 Free Testosterone (FT) is the active form of testosterone (T) that can enter the cell.
-The main binding of T is to SHBG and albumin.
+The main binding of Testosterone is to SHBG and albumin.
 There are different ways to determine FT.
 Some use free androgen index method, which is done by a calculation formula.
-Recently the LC/MS-MS (liquid chromatography / mass spectroscopy) has become the most widely and easy to use method.
-Free T is usually 2 percent or greater of total T. Values under 2 percent are associated with higher SHBG and/or albumin.
+Recently the LC/MS-MS (liquid chromatography / mass spectroscopy) has become the most widely and easy-to-use method.
+Free T is usually 2 percent or greater of total T. Values under 2 percent are associated with higher SHBG or albumin.

 As shown in the figure above, about 2 percent of the testosterone in the body is active.
 This “free testosterone” is not attached to binding proteins that would prevent it from interacting with its receptor.

-In a healthy young male, about 60 percent of his testosterone is attached to sex hormone binding globulin (SHBG).
+In a healthy young male, about 60 percent of his testosterone is attached to sex hormone-binding globulin (SHBG).
 Hormones bound to SHBG can't be used by the body and lose their anabolic effect.
-As males grow older or if illness is present, SHBG sweeps up more and more testosterone, lowering free testosterone and its benefits.
+As males grow older or if an illness is present, SHBG sweeps up more and more testosterone, lowering free testosterone and its benefits.

-There is concern that, under current clinical guidelines, some men are misdiagnosed with testosterone deficiency and receive inappropriate therapy, while others who should get treatment don't receive it, Dr Leen Antonio (University of Leuven, Belgium) explained when presenting her research here at the European Congress of Endocrinology (ECE) 2015.
+A new study indicates that measuring free testosterone and total testosterone may provide a more accurate picture than measuring total testosterone levels alone when diagnosing a deficiency of this male hormone.
+There is concern that, under current clinical guidelines, some men are misdiagnosed with testosterone deficiency and receive inappropriate therapy.
+In contrast, others who should get treatment don't receive it, D.r Leen Antonio (University of Leuven, Belgium) explained when presenting her research here at the European Congress of Endocrinology (ECE) 2015.

-"I think it would be preferable to use free testosterone rather than total testosterone to measure deficiency, especially in men who have borderline total-testosterone levels.
+"I think it would be preferable to use free testosterone rather than total testosterone to measure deficiency, especially in men with borderline total testosterone levels.
 Our results suggest that free testosterone is more informative than total testosterone," she told attendees.

-Currently, total-testosterone levels are used as a measure of testosterone deficiency or hypogonadism.
-However, only free testosterone, unbound by sex-hormone–binding globulin (SHBG), can enter and activate androgen receptors in cells, resulting in testosterone-mediated effects, she explained.
+Currently, total-testosterone levels are used to measure testosterone deficiency or hypogonadism.
+However, she explained that only free testosterone, unbound by sex-hormone–binding globulin (SHBG), can enter and activate androgen receptors in cells, resulting in testosterone-mediated effects.